cptpcrd/pypsutil/docs/index.rst

    :return: A list of the times of each CPU.
    :rtype: CPUTimes

-   Availability: Linux, FreeBSD, OpenBSD, NetBSD
+   Availability: Linux, macOS, FreeBSD, OpenBSD, NetBSD

 .. py:function:: cpu_stats()